-As the summer of the movie nerd draws to a close, one wonders what in the world I’m going to start talking about.
+As the christchurch speed dating draws to a close, one wonders what in the world I’m going to start talking about.
 Just kidding.
-There’s still SOME snippets of news however as: The Hobbit is now a trilogy, The Wolverine is shooting in Australia, Skyfall has a new trailer, and these lesser known Marvel projects have been green lit.
+There’s still SOME snippets of news however as: midget hookup is britney spears dating, fun cooking classes for couples near me is shooting in Australia, http://brainsandcareers.com/local-one-night-stands-near-me/, and these lesser known Marvel projects have been green lit.
 Speaking of marvel projects:

 Simon Kinberg, who is co-writing X-Men: First Class 2 with director Matthew Vaughn and Jane Goldman, spoke about the hotly anticipated mutant sequel at Comic-Con last weekend.
 Unsurprisingly, he’s not allowed to give any details about the plot, but he did say that the film is “extraordinarily ambitious” and “unlike the other X-Men movies and yet very much a celebration of the X-Men movies.”